 Maybe it was a friend or work colleague who lost weight or turned their health around on it.

-Maybe it was all the significant studies showing all the incredible benefits from doing keto.
+Maybe it was all the significant studies showing all the incredible benefits of doing keto.

 Maybe it was Kim Kardashian losing 75 pounds after giving birth.